Holocentridae (Squirrelfishes and Soldiersfishes)

 The Hawaiian Red and White Squirrelfish is a carnivore that in nature feeds on a variety of crustaceans, such as shrimps and crabs, marine worms, brittle and serpent stars, and other motile invertebrates.

-In captivity it can be fed a varied diet of chopped seafoods, live or frozen brine and mysid shrimp, as well as other frozen preparations suitable for carnivores.
+In captivity, it can be fed a varied diet of chopped seafood, live or frozen brine and mysid shrimp, as well as other frozen preparations suitable for carnivores.

 2 times a day.

 Reef Tank Compatibility

 Not suitable if the above types of marine invertebrates are present.